What is Ceiling Water Damage?

 Repair the Ceiling

-For this final step, you’ll need to bring in a qualified company to repair and replace the ceiling, and any wall that had to be removed.
+For this final step, you’ll likely need to bring in a qualified company to repair and replace the ceiling, and any wall that had to be removed.
 It’s important to bring in someone to get it back up to code, including making sure it has proper insulation and is structurally secure.
 Your insurance may cover some of these expenses, so make sure to keep proper records.